 Learn compare values in Excel by following steps:-

-Step 1: Create a table same as like above picture.
+Step 1: Create a table the same as like the above picture.
 This table is showing the list of Two departments of an office.
-We will compare two cells between each row with case-sensitive formula.
+We will compare two cells between each row with a case-sensitive formula.
 Column C will show the exact matching of each cell.
-If exact match found, then the result will be TRUE, if not then the result will be FALSE.
+If the exact match found, then the result will be TRUE, if not then the result will be FALSE.